ezsystems/ezpublish-kernel/README.md

 ##Public API implementation repo for NetGen and eZ

 #Dependencies
-* pear: PHPUnit
-* pear: eZ Components
+* pear: PHPUnit & eZ Components
 * PHP 5 Module: php5_sqlit
 * Database: sqlite3 if not installed by above stage